In a recent post I highlighted the difference between home staging and decorating.

 A proper home staging consultation includes a list of recommended repairs, it’s not exclusively about decluttering and the styling of rooms.

-These relatively minor repairs are important because they distract from the home’s beauty and can scare off buyers who want everything “move in ready.”
+These relatively minor repairs are important.
+Flaws distract from the home’s beauty and can scare off buyers who want everything “move in ready.”

 So does highlighting how someone might “dream of living in a home” make it unrealistic?

-Home stagers are stylists, just like you would have a food stylist at a photo shoot for a recipe book, or a wardrobe stylist if you’re a celebrity preparing for the red carpet.
+Home stagers are property stylists.
+Just like you would have a food stylist at a photo shoot for a recipe book, or a wardrobe stylist if you’re a celebrity preparing for the red carpet.

 What do you think?
 Please share in the comments section.